-Home / Recipes / Popular / Cakes & Cupcakes / Homemade Tiramisu Cake
+Home / Recipes / Popular / Cakes & Cupcakes / Homemade Tiramisu Layer Cake

-This Tiramisu Cake, is a classic Italian Dessert, made with an easy sponge cake that is cut into layers and filled with the perfect creamy mascarpone filling.
-Dessert doesn’t get better than this!
+This Tiramisu Layer Cake, is a classic Italian Dessert, made with an easy sponge cake that is cut into layers and filled with the perfect creamy mascarpone filling.
+Dessert doesn’t get better than this and neither does cake!

-Tiramisu cake on a wire rack with a slice on a black plate.
+Cake on a white plate with a slice on a small white plate.

-I was in fact in Italy when I first tasted it.
+I was in Italy when I first tasted a Tiramisu.
 My sister- in-law made it for her daughter’s birthday.
 But after that first taste, I have never forgotten this Tiramisu Cake, made with a sponge cake instead of lady fingers, it really does make one of the best birthday cakes.

 Recipe Ingredients